ToTheMaxDev/CityWithArduino/README.md

-Code for Arduino in a city for a schoolproject.
+Code for Arduino for a schoolproject: A city with lights and a siren.